Frequently Asked Questions

 JVS offers a wide array of career and employment services which aim to find individuals meaningful employment.

-Programs are designed to cater to the specific needs of our clients, who include newcomers; women; youth; persons on Social Assistance, Employment Insurance or Reachback; persons with disabilities; and members of the community at large.
+Programs are designed to cater to the specific needs of our clients, who include newcomers; women; youth; persons on government-funded assistance programs; persons with disabilities; and members of the community at large.
 From career counselling and job search assistance to resume workshops and skills assessments, JVS Toronto programming provides the guidance and skills needed to improve your job search.

 I’m an employer, looking to hire.
 How can you help me?